 Read and grow.
 As entrepreneurs who want to achieve their goals and thrive in the current business climate, it’s always useful to look for new tools that can help with this.
 We know that reading can be a powerful self-development tool when used in the right way.
-For entrepreneurs this can come in the form of learning from the shared experiences of successful entrepreneurs who have authored books and given their insights and experiences in an attempt to help fellow business owners deal with similar challenges.
-Here are a few books I’ve been reading recently that have also been beneficial to this purpose.
+For entrepreneurs, this can come in the form of learning from the shared experiences of successful entrepreneurs who have authored books and given their insights and experiences in an attempt to help fellow business owners deal with similar challenges.
+Here are a selection of some of the best and most recommended business books I have recently read that have also been beneficial to this purpose.

 The Coaching Manual